 Note: Only available when 'Only when moving' has been selected.

 The default settings are shown above.
-HD2 will start logging at 15 km/h – video will show 10 seconds of footage prior to this, allowing a standing start to be fully captured.
+HD2 will start logging at 15 km/h – video will show 10 seconds of footage prior to this, allowing a standing start to being fully captured.
 The unit will stop logging when the vehicle speed has been under 15 km/h for 10 seconds.

 Any of these values can be adjusted to suit different requirements.

-By default the HD2 will output serial data to be used by an OLED display.
+By default, the HD2 will output serial data to be used by an OLED display.
 This can be turned off if required.

 Smooth level settings

 Here you can set levels of smoothing to selected channels to help reduce noise.
 These settings apply only to the graphical overlay operation and have no effect on the captured data.